-Last week at the Olami Summit in London, together with Naftali Bennett, Israel’s Minister for Diaspora Affairs, I had the honour of addressing over 1400 young Jewish leaders from over 100 organisations based in more than 20 countries around the world.
-I spoke to them about what Judaism means to me and why it should mean a great deal to them.
-Below is a video, including Hebrew subtitles, of my remarks.
+At the 2017 Olami Summit in London, together with Naftali Bennett, Israel’s Minister for Diaspora Affairs, Rabbi Sacks had the honour of addressing over 1400 young Jewish leaders from over 100 organisations based in more than 20 countries around the world.
+He spoke to them about what Judaism means to him and why it should mean a great deal to them.
+Below is a video, including Hebrew subtitles, of his remarks.

 Friends, what an incredible privilege it is to be in this extraordinary gathering.
 I always thought there was no cure for the British cold, but I’ve just discovered it is called Jewish warmth.
 Friends, you are terrific.
 Two Jews sit together, they bring the Shechinah You have brought something world-changing here and from here go out and inspire the world.